Remyvts11/yes-chef-pm2/README.md

 # Contents
 ## UX
   ### Project Goals:
-   Yes Chef! is a fun learning-based memory game that is aimed towards staff in a resturant as it helps them learn new recipes and what ingredients go in them.
+   Yes Chef! is a fun learning-based memory game that is aimed towards staff working in a kitchen/ resturant helping them learn new recipes and what ingredients go in them in a fun and interactive way.

   ### Player Goals:
    The target audience for this game is primarily for staff members in a resturant/ kitchen.
 It can also be for anyone who wants to be entertained anmd see if they have what it takes to work in a kitchen.